Neon Bank Review 2024: The Best Swiss Digital Bank

 If you are still using an expensive bank such as PostFinance, UBS, or Credit Suisse, you should consider changing to a cheaper bank such as Neon!
 If you do not want a digital bank, Migros Bank is the next best alternative, but you will pay more.

 I opened a Neon account several years ago and am entirely pleased.
 It replaced my Revolut account for usage in foreign currencies.
-And since the mobile application is so much better than the applications at Migros, I am paying all my bills with Neon!
+And since the mobile application is so much better than the applications at Migros, I even switched to Neon as my main bank (with Neon Duo, their joint account).

-If you want to open a Neon account, please use the code “poorswiss” during the registration process, and you will receive 10 CHF for free.
-And I will also receive 10 CHF.
+If you open a Neon account, please use the code "thepoorswiss" during the registration process, and you will receive 100 CHF in trading credits.
+And I will also receive 15 CHF.

 If you want more digital bank alternatives, you can look at my comparison of Zak vs Neon.

-If you want to learn more about Neon, you can also take a look at Neon’s blog.
+If you would like to learn more about Neon, you can also take a look at Neon’s blog.
 It is worth reading!

 What do you think about Neon?
 Do you use this bank?